p0t4t0sandwich/ampapi-java/README.md

 - Added an enum for `Status#State`, which translates the integer to the enum string
 - Created new type `UpdateInfo` for `API.Core.GetUpdateInfo`
 - Created new type `ModuleInfo` for `API.Core.GetModuleInfo`
+- Refactored all the types into one package and nested single-use types